pirapira/ethereum-formal-verification-overview/README.md

-## Sideway.
-A Safe Programming Language
+## Sideway: a safe programming language

 This alone does not verify smart contracts, but I have a chance to make it static analyzer friendly.